 About the Artist

 Natalie Lennard (b.
-1986) is a fine-art and commercial photographer whose work has been exhibited in the Saatchi Gallery, Houses of Parliament and Waldermarsudde Museum, Sweden, and featured in media worldwide including BBC, NY Arts, and El Pais.
-Originating as artist alter ego 'Miss Aniela' in 2006, her work of 11 years has fused classical with modern, and fashion with fine art, to create an intricate balance of contemporary creativity.
-'Birth Undisturbed' is her first major project to focus on a biosocial topic and with documentary accompaniment.
+1986) is a fine-art and commercial photographer whose work has been exhibited in the Saatchi Gallery, Houses of Parliament and Waldermarsudde Museum Sweden, and regularly featured in international media including BBC World, NY Arts, and El Pais.
+Originating as artist alter ego 'Miss Aniela' whilst still a student in 2006, her work of 12 years has fused classical with modern, and fashion with fine art, to create an intricate balance of contemporary creativity.
+'Birth Undisturbed' is her first major project to focus on a biosocial topic, with video documentary accompaniment.
 Full CV at www.missaniela.com